eugenia1984/english/glossary.md

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/> M

+- **Mandatory**: means something that is required or must be done.
+It is not optional.

+For example:

+`Attendance at the meeting is mandatory.` -> This means you have to be present at the meeting.

 - **maybe next time**: is used to politely suggest the possibility of someone participating or joining an activity or event in the future.
 It can be used independently or as part of a sentence.

 - **make sure**: is a phrase used to express that you want to confirm something is done the right way. .
 For example, ``You make sure the code runs`` means you check the code to be certain it has no errors and can run properly.